The IRB Process and IRB Approval For Your Human Subjects Research

 Does My Project Require an IRB Review?

-- Research is defined as a systematic investigation designed to produce or contribute to generalizable knowledge.
+Research is defined as a systematic investigation designed to produce or contribute to generalizable knowledge.
 This includes research development, testing, evaluation, AND pilot studies.
 This means that your QI project is research if you intend it be generalizable beyond just improving quality at a particular site or for a particular program.

 You also need to submit a study protocol or a copy of your grant application if it is a funded study.
 The IRB has a sample protocol template available.
 Your study protocol should include details on all of the important elements of the planned research, including:

 1. A sentence or two describing the current state of the literature, and the addition that the current study will make (If there is very little/no previous research done in the area, this is an acceptable justification);